-Educational, Scientific and World Heritage Site Cultural Organization since 2009
+United Nations Educational, Scientific and Cultural Organization

-Illustration of the three pillars of Outstanding Universal Value within the World Heritage Convention.
+Property meets one or more World Heritage criteria Property meets the requirements for protection and management Property meets the conditions of integrity and authenticity if relevant Illustration of the three pillars of Outstanding Universal Value within the World Heritage Convention.
 All three must be in place for a property to be judged to have Outstanding Universal Value.
-WHY THE WADDEN SEA IS A WORLD HERITAGE SITE CRITERIA The Dutch-German Wadden Sea was inscribed on the World Heritage List in 2009 based on its globally important geology, ecology, and biodiversity.
+WHY THE WADDEN SEA IS A WORLD HERITAGE SITE CRITERIA The Dutch-German Wadden Sea was inscribed on the World Heritage List in 2009 followed by the Danish part in 2014.
+It was inscribed for its globally important geology, ecology, and biodiversity.
 The Wadden Sea is the largest unbroken system of intertidal sand and mud flats in the world, with geological and ecological processes undisturbed throughout most of the area.
 It encompasses a multitude of transitional zones between land, the sea and freshwater environment, and is rich in species specially adapted to the demanding environmental conditions.
 It is considered one of the most important areas for migratory birds in the world, and is connected to a network of other key migratory sites.
 Up to six million birds can be present at the same time in the Wadden Sea, and an average of 10-12 million pass through it twice a year.
 In short, biodiversity on a worldwide scale is reliant on the Wadden Sea.
+INTEGRITY

-INTEGRITY The integrity is ensured as the area includes all of the habitats, features and processes that exemplify a natural and dynamic Wadden Sea.
+The integrity is ensured as the area includes all of the habitats, features and processes that exemplify a natural and dynamic Wadden Sea.
 The area is sufficient to maintain these ecological processes, key features and values.
-MANAGEMENT Maintaining the hydrological and ecological processes of the contiguous tidal flat system is an overarching requirement of the protection and integrity of the Wadden Sea.
+MANAGEMENT AND PROTECTION Maintaining the hydrological and ecological processes of the contiguous tidal flat system is an overarching requirement of the protection and integrity of the Wadden Sea for the benefits of present and future generations.
 Effective management needs to ensure an ecosystem approach that integrates the management of the existing protected areas with other key activities occurring in the property including fisheries, shipping and tourism.